Beatrice Ensor

-Beatrice Ensor (11 August 1885 – 1974) was an English theosophical educationist, pedagogue, co-founder of the New Education Fellowship (later World Education Fellowship) and editor of the journal Education for the New Era.
+Beatrice Ensor (11 August 1885 – 1974), birth name Beatrice Nina Frederica de Normann, was an English theosophical educationist and pedagogue.
+She was co-founder of the New Education Fellowship (later World Education Fellowship) and editor of the journal Education for the New Era.

 Early years

-Born in Marseille on 11 August 1885, Beatrice Nina Frederica de Normann was the eldest child of Albert Edward de Normann and Irene Matilda (née Wood).
+Born in Marseille on 11 August 1885, Beatrice de Normann was the eldest child of Albert Edward de Normann and Irene Matilda (née Wood).
 Her father was in the shipping business and her early years were spent in Marseille and Genoa, hence her fluency in Italian and French.
 She was greatly influenced by a theosophical book that a visitor to her home had left.
 This led in 1908 to her joining the Theosophical Society, which came to play an important part in her life.
-She had two brothers – Sir Eric de Normann (K. B. E., C. B) and Albert Wilfred Noel de Normann ("Bill").
+She had two brothers: Sir Eric de Normann (1893–1982), and Albert Wilfred Noel de Normann ("Bill").

 Coming to England to complete her education, she trained as a domestic science teacher and for a short while taught the subject at a college in Sheffield.
 This led to her being appointed Inspector of women's and girls' education by Glamorgan County Council.
 She became disenchanted with the regimented and passive teaching she saw but when she inspected a Montessori school in Cheltenham, she became very interested in the ideas of Maria Montessori whom she met and corresponded with.
 She attended a conference in East Runton in 1914 organised by the New Ideals in Education group; the topic of the conference was 'The Montessori Method in Education'.
 She was a vegetarian and anti vivisectionist.

 Theosophy and St Christopher School

 In the early months of World War I she was appointed by the Board of Education as H. M. Inspector of domestic science in South West England based in Bath.
 But she found civil service work uncongenial and, having played a major part in founding the Theosophical Fraternity in Education, she was invited to become Organising Secretary of the Theosophical Education Trust in 1915.
 In this role one of her main tasks was the consolidation of the Society's educational work at Letchworth Garden City into St Christopher School, which was co-educational and boarding, with Isabel King as its Headmistress.
 One of the teachers at the school for a while was V. K. Krishna Menon.
 She worked closely for a time with George Arundale who became the President of the Theosophical Society Adyar.

-In 1917 she married Robert Weld Ensor, of Northern Irish/English descent, who had served in the Canadian North West Mounted Police and was then a captain in the Canadian Army coming to England, fighting in France and then going on the Murmansk Expedition.
-It was theosophy that brought them together.
-They had one son, Michael, born in 1919.
-Annie Besant, Curuppumullage Jinarajadasa and Harold Baillie-Weaver were his godparents.